- £564 per week

 Lounge / Diner: Leather sofa and comfortable seating, wood burning stove.
 Chest of drawers, built-in unit with shelves and storage, Smart TV with Freeview.
 Dining table and chairs.

-Kitchen: Gas hob, oven and grill, dishwasher, fridge freezer, washer dryer, dishwasher.
+Kitchen: Gas hob, oven and grill, dishwasher, fridge freezer, washing machine, dishwasher.

 Back door leading to: Enclosed patio area with garden furniture.

 Bedroom 2: Master bedroom.
 Double bed, chest of drawers, wardrobe.

 SECOND FLOOR: Twin beds, built-in wardrobes, chest of drawers.

 Pets: One dog welcome.

 Parking: Scratch cards are provided for zoned, local on-street parking.
 This is on a first come first served basis

 Garden: Private patio area with table and chairs.

 Notes: Towels provided.
 Travel cot available.
 Unlimited WiFi is available free of charge.
 Mobile phone signal is strong.
 No smoking at this property.
 Please note logs are not provided - please bring your own.